 Like the Shuttle, this is a barebones system, so it does not ship with a hard drive or an operating system.
 The less expensive Shuttle rig looks a better value, but the D2500CE’s processor slightly is quicker, and its connectivity is more robust.

 You’ll note that none of these PCs are from major manufacturers.
 While there are mini PCs from companies like Dell and ASUS, they usually aren’t fanless designs, even if equipped with an Atom processor.
-Fanless is growing, but still a niche.
+ASRock, on the other hand, offers a solid mainstream pick in the Beebox series.
+Fanless systems continue to grow but remain a niche product.

 What do you think of these systems?
 Is silence golden, or would you rather have a larger, louder, more powerful rig?
 Let us know in the comments.